 Is one safer than the other?

 It’s difficult to compare both treatments like this as they both are and use different components to rejuvenate the skin.
 However, both are safe for aesthetic uses.
 Dermal fillers contain hyaluronic acid, which is naturally broken down by the skin over time.
-Because fillers are compatible with your skin and biodegradable, they are very safe for aesthetic uses and only come with minor side effects such as slight swelling.
-Botox is made from a regulated medical toxin that has been FDA approved for uses within certain areas of the face and to treat hyperhidrosis (excessive sweating).
-Botox does come with some side effects that include flu-like symptoms, but these are entirely natural.
+Because fillers are compatible with your skin and biodegradable, they are very safe for aesthetic uses and only come with minor side effects such as slight swelling. anti-wrinkle treatment is made from a regulated medical toxin that has been FDA approved for uses within certain areas of the face and to treat hyperhidrosis (excessive sweating). anti-wrinkle treatment does come with some side effects that include flu-like symptoms, but these are entirely natural.
 These treatments are at their absolute safest when performed by a medical professional trained in aesthetic treatments, so we’d always strongly advise seeking a registered professional if you’re considering either treatment!

 Though these two injectable treatments are very different in their modes of action, composition, and treatment areas, they’re often used in tandem to create overall facial rejuvenation.
-If you’re seeking dermal fillers or Botox in Luton, then book your consultation at Cosmeteir today.
+If you’re seeking dermal fillers or anti-wrinkle treatment in Luton, then book your consultation at Cosmeteir today.
 We provide honest advice and aftercare support to help you achieve the best results for your unique facial structure.
 Simply enquire online or get in touch on 0152 5611036 to find out more!